Starlitriver1234/Music-Project/README.md

 I am very proud that this is my first game I've ever made alone other than the Twine project I created at the start of the semester.
 It was both very challanging and very fun to create it.
 I loved trying new things and buttons and creating more art and sounds for the game.
 Small fun fact, the song you can play in the game is a concept song made for our Game Jam space game.
 I was very happy I got to use it in the end.
 I also loved creating a piano since I loved playing the piano since I was little and composing music is one of my favourite hobbies.
 In general it was an incerdibly fun experience and I'm very happy and proud of the game I created.
 I put a lot of passion and love into the project and I think it turned out even better than what I originnally intended.

-Each team member

 # What I learned

 I learned a lot about hpw to use Godot, especially in the gdscript departement, where it took me a while to get going.
 I also learned a lot more about how to make better assets for games, which will be very usefull since I tend to help a lot in my group projects by making the assets.
 I also learned how to use Github a whole lot better and I liked the secure feeling it gave me, knowing that if something crashes or my laptop breaks, my project is safe.

-# Proposal submitted earlier can go here (if there is one):